m6121/Semantic-Modelling-CA-Imaging/README.md

 2. `MG-63` is the model of MG-63 database item that was supplied from the ATCC.

 Each of these folders contains a screenshot from the corresponding Electronic Lab Notebook resource as well as a PDF illustration of the model and the semantic model itself in form of an `owl` file.

+The overall model of the ELN protocol is contained in the file `CA-Imaging.owl`.